 The feasibility check is the first pass.
 Enough design detail to secure an overall design for the site so you know it can work.
 Compliance with the main controls - height, setbacks, side yards, etc., must be illustrated.
-A location plan must also be submitted.

 STAGE 2 CONCEPT DESIGN